-But even when you run the PA child support guidelines, there are still a number of other expenses that aren’t covered in the basic support obligation.
+But even when you run the Pennsylvania child support guidelines, there are still a number of other expenses that aren’t covered in the basic support obligation.

 We refer to these as “extraordinary" expenses.

 And as a parent, you know these types of expenses can be quite significant!
-Especially when your kid just has to have the new PlayStation 99 or is the next budding 1st baseman for the Phillies or Pirates.
+Especially when your kid just has to have the new PlayStation 99 or is the next budding 1st baseman for the Phillies.

-Extraordinary expenses must be discussed and negotiated separately to ensure your children get the compete financial support they need and deserve.
+Extraordinary expenses must be discussed and negotiated separately to ensure your children get the complete financial support they need and deserve.

-Starting to see why that free calculator you found on the Internet isn't helpful in determining child support?
+Starting to see why that PA child support calculator you found free on the Internet isn't helpful in determining child support?

 There are other items that must be discussed surrounding child support in PA.

-- Who will pay for their health insurance;
+Which party will pay for their health care coverage;

-- Whether or not to get life insurance to cover the children's expenses should one of you pre-decease the other before they are emancipated;
+Whether or not to get life insurance to cover the children's expenses should one party pre-decease the other before the kids are emancipated;

-- And how long child support will last as depending on your unique situation, it may continue on past the normal age of emancipation.
+And how long child support will last as depending on your unique circumstances or situation, it may continue on past the normal age of emancipation.

 Suddenly, the PA child support guidelines aren't so comprehensive!